 Branding should play an important role in your marketing strategy.
 This is something you cannot measure.
 You cannot put a number on how many users visited your website, article, or blog by just recollecting your brand through its name or logo.

 But branding has a huge impact on your brand.
 Here are a few brand assets you should have handy if you haven’t done that already:

-- Logo – images, animated file, whatever you can get your hands on
+- Logo – images, animated files, whatever you can get your hands on

-- Colour palette – get the hex codes of all the colours used by your brand
+- Color palette – get the hex codes of all the colors used by your brand

 - Typography – the entire family of fonts used on your website and your blog

 Once you have these, make a custom intro and outro for your brand.
 Include all the above in your intros and outros, and add them to your list of brand assets.

 Now that your checklist is complete, make sure you do not deviate from these brand guidelines while making your video.